johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2016-07-23-using-webpacks-defineplugin-with-typescript/index.md

 <!--truncate-->

-I think I would describe it thusly: the DefinePlugin allows you to create global constants which can be _configured at compile time_.
+I think I would describe it like this: the DefinePlugin allows you to create global constants which can be _configured at compile time_.
 I find this very useful for allowing different behaviour between development builds and release builds.
 This post will demonstrate usage of this approach, talk about what's actually happening and how to get this working nicely with TypeScript.

-If you just want to see this in action then take a look at this [repo](https://github.com/johnnyreilly/poorclaresarundel/) and keep your eyes open for usage of [`__VERSION__`](https://github.com/johnnyreilly/poorclaresarundel/search?utf8=%E2%9C%93&q=__VERSION__) and [`__IN_DEBUG__`](https://github.com/johnnyreilly/poorclaresarundel/search?utf8=%E2%9C%93&q=__IN_DEBUG__).

 ## What Globals?